will118/EPL-DB/README.md

 - Corners
 - Cards/tackles
 - Nothing seems as good on paper as it does in my head.
+- Also there's some encoding mismatch I'm guessing it's not UTF, anyway it's from the BBC lineup where it looks fine, then when I scrape it I get stuff like "\u00C3\u0096zil" which gets lost somewhere.
+I haven't looked into it.

 Also bear in mind that from the get-go this has been a one page site, by one guy, intended for the same guy.
 It's like the volcanic springs of code smell.